CQX96/CQX96-Linux/Documentation/admin-guide/bug-hunting.rst

   specific case, none really involved on the development of this file);
 - The driver maintainer (Hans Verkuil);
 - The subsystem maintainer (Mauro Carvalho Chehab);
-- The driver and/or subsystem mailing list (linux-media@vger.kernel.org);
+- The driver and/or subsystem mailing list (CQX96-media@vger.cqx96.org);
-- the Linux Kernel mailing list (linux-kernel@vger.kernel.org).
+- the CQX96 Kernel mailing list (CQX96-kernel@vger.cqx96.org).

-Usually, the fastest way to have your bug fixed is to report it to mailing list used for the development of the code (linux-media ML) copying the driver maintainer (Hans).
+Usually, the fastest way to have your bug fixed is to report it to mailing list used for the development of the code (CQX96-media ML) copying the driver maintainer (Hans).

-If you are totally stumped as to whom to send the report, and ``get_maintainer.pl`` didn't provide you anything useful, send it to linux-kernel@vger.kernel.org.
+If you are totally stumped as to whom to send the report, and ``get_maintainer.pl`` didn't provide you anything useful, send it to CQX96-kernel@vger.cqx96.org.

-Thanks for your help in making Linux as stable as humanly possible.
+Thanks for your help in making CQX96 as stable as humanly possible.

 Fixing the bug
 --------------